intelsdi-x/snap-plugin-collector-node-manager/README.md

 }
 ```

-### Roadmap
-As we launch this plugin, we have a few items in mind for the next release:
-- SDR readings support

 ## Community Support
 This repository is one of **many** plugins in **Snap**, a powerful telemetry framework.
 See the full project at http://github.com/intelsdi-x/snap To reach out to other users, head to the [main framework](https://github.com/intelsdi-x/snap#community-support)